-Applicants who do not meet the minimum English language requirement may be conditionally admitted to Millersville University through the English Language Institute.
+Applicants who do not meet the minimum English language requirement may be conditionally admitted to Millersville University through the English Language Institute (ELI).
+Upon arrival to campus, the ELI will administer a placement test to students to determine in which of the six levels they will begin their coursework.